Cybersecurity: a tough reality

 Not only is security a negative asset, but is also a preventive one.

-Majority of the value of the investment made in security only shows up after the security defenses catch a major attack or when companies pass a tough business audit because of proper measures.
+The majority of the value of the investment made in security only shows up after the security defenses catch a major attack or when companies pass a tough business audit because of proper measures.
 In general, the task of the Chief Information Security Officer (CISO) or another security leader for that matter is quite difficult, because they need to prepare for the inevitable without any substantial evidence to justify the budget.

 That being said, it is not surprising to see many argue that security in general is a dismal industry that is not providing any stellar value to consumers, and yet demands a lot of resources.

 And yet, security is a must.

 In the early days of any industry, security isn’t usually a part of a product.
 When cars were first introduced, the emphasis was on functionality.
 Yet, a few years after the first car hit the market, the first car was stolen and security became an issue.

 As a response, the first car alarm was invented.
 Similarly, the Internet was not designed with security in mind as it was initially a closeted and trusted research network for researchers.

 As with any technology, once the major features are built and adoption is wide-spread, safety, reliability, and security assume the status of bigger issues.

 The problem here is that security is often looked at as an afterthought, that solves point in time problems.